 As the name suggests, laser cutting involves using a focused beam of optical light to melt, burn, or vaporize materials.
 Combined with CNC, laser cutting machines allow for extremely precise and detailed cuts, providing nearly endless possibilities for material customization.

-The cutting process works by having a focused beam run through the material that delivers an accurate and smooth finish.
+The cutting process works by having a focused beam run through the material, delivering an accurate and smooth finish.
 Initially, the beam pierces the material with a hole at the edge, and then the beam is continued along from there, melting away the material it runs over.

 When it comes to materials, lasers are extremely versatile and can cut everything from cloth and wood to metals and gemstones.
 For metals, modern machines now have the ability to cut carbon steel, stainless steel, aluminum, copper, and brass in a range of thicknesses.

 Types of Lasers:

 When it comes to laser cutting systems, there are three main categories: gas laser cutting, crystal laser cutting, and fiber laser cutting.